thegeekowll/demo/README.md

 # demo
 This is demo git repository
 <br>
-This is just to Understand GITHUB..
+This is just to Understand GITHUB demo..